tbirkandan/NPInstanton/README.md

-# NPInstanton
-NPInstanton: A Newman-Penrose Calculator for Instanton Metrics
+# NPInstanton: A Newman-Penrose Calculator for Instanton Metrics

 We present a Maple + GRTensorIII-based symbolic calculator for instanton metrics using Newman-Penrose formalism.